 Initial enrollments created during the OEP or by SEP require a binder payment to become effectuated (see section 6.0 for more detail on both scenarios).
 The binder payment is the first month's premium.
-The due date for the binder payment must be no earlier than the coverage effective date, but no later than 30 calendar days from the coverage effective date.
-With retroactive or special effective dates, the binder payment due date must be no later than 30 calendar days from the date the carrier receives the enrollment transaction.
+The due date for the binder payment must be no earlier than the coverage effective date, but no later than 30 calendar days from the coverage effective dates, the binder payment due date must be no later than 30 calendar days from the date the carrier receives the enrollment transaction.
 The due date for the binder payment must also allow 15 business days from the time the customer receives the invoice to make the payment.

-For retroactive coverage effective dates, the carrier must bill initial enrollee for all premiums, including premiums for both retroactive and prospective coverage, in accordance with the effectuation rules.15 When the enrollee makes a payment to satisfy for all outstanding retroactive premiums, but the payment is insufficient to pay the entire total monthly premium due, the carrier must effectuate the coverage with the earlier coverage date.
-The enrollee enters the applicable grace period and is required to pay all outstanding premiums due before the expiration of the grace period to avoid termination for non-payment according to applicable grace period requirements.
+For retroactive coverage effective dates, the carrier must bill the customer for all premiums, including premiums for both retroactive and prospective coverage, in accordance with the effectuation rules.
+When the enrollee makes a payment to satisfy at least a single month's premiums, but the payment is insufficient to pay the entire total monthly premium due, the carrier must still effectuate the coverage.
+The enrollee enters the applicable grace period and is required to pay all outstanding premiums due before the expiration of the grace period to avoid termination for nonpayment according to applicable grace period requirements.